Episode 192: PM Leadership Tools: Be The Project Champion (Project Leadership Series) (Premium)

 So you might be wondering what the difference is between a project leader and a project champion?
 Or whether being a leader doesn’t automatically include the champion aspect?
 Well...
 I did too.

-The answers to these questions and more will be revealed.
+The answers to these questions and more will be revealed in today's installment of our leadership podcasts series.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.